-ASEAN+3 economies rely mainly on fossil fuels for energy though to varying degrees, given their diverse economic and geographic size and structure.
+ASEAN+3 economies rely mainly on fossil fuels for energy-though to varying degrees, given their diverse economic and geographic size and structure.
 The energy sector is the main source of carbon emissions for most ASEAN+3 economies except Cambodia, Indonesia, and Myanmar where forestry and land-use dominate (Figure 2.4).
-The carbon intensity of the energy mix (measured by carbon dioxide emissions per unit of primary energy) also varies, with China, Lao PDR, and Vietnam at the high end of the scale and well above the world
+The carbon intensity of the energy mix (measured by carbon dioxide emissions per unit of primary energy) also varies, with China, Lao PDR, and Vietnam at the high end of the scale and well above the world by Sector, 2019(Percent of total carbon dioxide emissions)

 Figure 2.4.
-ASEAN+3 and World: Carbon Dioxide Emissions, by Sector, 2019
+ASEAN+3 and World: Carbon Dioxide Emissions,